MIRC scripting language: Script storage

 Scripts are stored as either plain text files, usually with a .mrc file extension, or as INI files.
 They, however, can be stored with any extension.
 Multiple script files can be loaded at one time, although in some cases, one script will conflict with another and cause one or both of them to no longer work properly.
+The order in which in the script files are loaded may make a difference if the script functions properly or not.
+A (un)loader-script MUST be used for semi-large scripts to function as intended.

 Language features

 mIRC scripting language uses its own nomenclature to refer to language constructs.
 (However, whilst this can be a little confusing to newcomers, they do not impact on the functionality of mSL.)